 “We got the same amount of hours in the day that we did ten years ago.”
-Thomas tells me,
+Jared tells me,

 “But then we don’t.”

-At twenty-four years old, Thomas is the “bread-winner” for a family of four and a half: himself, his partner Mary, his five-year old son Adam and three-year old daughter Ashley, and a five-year old Maltese named Jack.
-Thomas works five days a week at an office in North Hollywood, and often chases over-time, though more recently OT’s become less available than it was just a few months ago.
+At twenty-four years old, Jared is the “bread-winner” for a family of four and a half: himself, his partner Jennifer, his five-year old son Adam and three-year old daughter Ashley, and a five-year old Maltese named Jack.
+Jared works five days a week at an office in North Hollywood, and often chases over-time, though more recently OT’s become less available than it was just a few months ago.
 At the same time, in the last couple of months the higher ups at work have increased the pressure on him to meet expectations.

 “The company’s doing well,” he tells me, “but it makes things more corporate.”

 It’s amazing how far we’ve both come.
-Frankly, we’ve both turned exactly into the nice guys we used to mock in our youth, when we were two puny sixth graders pumping our fists in the air to Rage Against the Machine and reciting the lyrics to The Downward Spiral ten times louder than our pledges of allegiance; when we were punks, renegades, and menaces who thought we had all the time in the world.
+Frankly, we’ve both turned exactly into the nice guys we used to mock in our youth, when we were two puny sixth graders pumping our fists in the air to Rage Against the Machine or The Downward Spiral far more emphatically than for our pledges of allegiance; we were quite the punks, then, or renegades and menaces who thought we had all the time in the world.

 Ten years later, we’re both just citizens.
 Humbled, and just trying to get by, even while fearing that with each new step we walk further away from the rebels we once swore we’d be for life.